Advertiser Disclosure

 What is the top cell phone service provider for military?

-Many cell phone service companies will provide a discount to military members and their families, including T-Mobile, Verizon and AT&T, among others.
+T-Mobile, Verizon, AT&T, and other cell phone service companies provide discounts to military members and their families.

 What is Verizon's military discount amount?